antinolabsdev/Cronovo-Android-SDK/README.md

 ```
 getUserDetails()
 ```
-- This will return an array for Integers in order [Age,Height,Weight]
+- This will return an arraylist<userlist>model in which we define for Integers in order [Age,Height,Weight]
 ### Delete Database:
 - This method can be used to delete the database in any case:
 ```